 Obligations of Formosa Hydrocarbons:

-Formosa Hydrocarbons would be responsible for any Transmission and Distribution ("T&D) and/or new or existing taxes associated with the delivery of Power to the CP&L Substation.
+Formosa Hydrocarbons would be responsible for any Distribution and liabilities arising from new or existing taxes associated with the delivery of Power to the Delivery Point.

 Limitation on Damages:

 In no event would either party be liable to the other for incidental, consequential, special, or punitive damages incurred by either party in connection with the performance of any obligations under the Definitive Agreement.